cooperhammond/irs/README.md

 > A music downloader that understands your metadata needs.

 A tool to download your music with metadata.
 It uses [Spotify](https://www.spotify.com/) for finding metadata and [Youtube](https://www.youtube.com/) for the actual audio source.
+You will need to have some Spotify tokens, the instructions to set them up are [here](https://github.com/kepoorhampond/irs#spotify-tokens).

 Works with Python 2 and 3.